exadel-inc/esl/README.md

 ## Roadmap
 <a name="roadmap"></a>

-- ESL Carousel component (v4.0.0)
+- ESL Carousel component (v4.1.0)
-- More helpers and sugar of ESLBaseElement (event listener helpers and decorators) (v4.0.0)
 - Migration to multi-package structure (v5.0.0)
+- Demo pages [UI Playground](https://github.com/exadel-inc/ui-playground) integration
+- Stable version of ESL Footnotes and ESL Popup components
 - Interactive Documentation and more demo site features
 - Sharable assets from demo site (styles components)
-- Demo pages [UI Playground](https://github.com/exadel-inc/ui-playground) integration
-- Stable version of ESL Footnotes and ESL Popup components
 - Extension of esl-form elements (custom form base, helpers, validation and more)
-- Anchor Navigation component
 - More components in the library

 <a name="roadmap_end"></a>